 There is an option in our Ph.D. application that allows applicants to indicate that they would also like to be considered for the Master's Program.
 It has also been our practice for the Ph.D. committee to recommend students that they believe are not yet qualified for the Ph.D.
 Program but would be good Master's candidates to the Master's Admissions Committee for review.
 If selected you will be contacted by the Master's Committee.
 That being said, if you want more timely consideration by the Master's Committee you may want to apply to the Master's Program directly.

-The SOPHAS cycle, 2017-2018 is now open.
-For more information on how to apply please visit the SOPHAS application Instructions here.
+Applicants to the Biostatistics program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
+For more information on how to apply please visit the SOPHAS application Instructions.
 If you have any questions, please contact SOPHAS Sophas Customer Service Phone: (617) 612-2090 Open Monday-Friday, 9am-5pm EST. Customer Service E-Mail: [email protected]

 Applications are due by February 1 (Please have all uploads, test scores, letters of recommendation and transcripts in by this time.

 Not necessarily, but the letter writers must be in a position to evaluate your academic performance in courses relevant to the proposed field of study.
 In addition, we like to see letters of support from those who can attest to your interest in and aptitude for quantitative work related to biostatistics as well as those who have supervised you in a biostatistics related job or internship

 The ScM in Biostatistics is considered a STEM degree.
 You can see the specific information about STEM fields here.
 This means with an ScM in Biostatistics an international student can remain on an F1 visa status for 36 months after graduation.

 Not generally, because course sequencing assumes that students will start in the fall semester.
 In exceptional circumstances, or when course requirements have been satisfied, a spring entry can occur.